 - (1) Uses not listed in the Table of Uses are prohibited unless the Zoning Administrator interprets it to be substantially similar to and compatible with a listed use. - (2) Interpretation of Similar Uses: The Zoning Administrator shall consider similarities in type (retail, residential, manufacturing processes, etc.) and character in terms of density, parking and loading demands, traffic by type and volume to a listed use.
 The purpose of the zoning district shall also be considered.
-The Town may consult the NAICS Codes, General Statutes, or other credible sources or with surrounding jurisdictions for guidance. - (3) Insertion into Table of Uses: If an unlisted use is deemed similar to a listed use, it shall be enumerated in the Table of Use and shall thereafter comply with the same regulations applicable to the similar use. - (4) Provision for Unlisted Use: If the proposed use is not similar to a listed use, the applicant may request an appropriate amendment pursuant to Section 3.13. - (5) Appeals may be filed pursuant to Section 3.12.
+The Town may consult the NAICS Codes, General Statutes, or other credible sources or with surrounding jurisdictions for guidance. - (3) Insertion into Table of Uses: The Zoning Administrator shall submit to the Board of Commissioners a recommendation on whether the Table of Uses should be amended to add a use deemed similar to the listed use as soon as practical after the Zoning Administrator has made a determination regarding a particular use under section 6.01(B)(2) above. - (4) Provision for Unlisted Use: If the proposed use is not similar to a listed use, the applicant may request an appropriate amendment pursuant to Section 3.13. - (5) Appeals may be filed pursuant to Section 3.12.